 Problem Description

 Content providers encounter situations where trying to make content conform to accessibility requirements might present challenges for them, despite best intentions and efforts.
 For example, when they are publishing large volumes of content, managing third-party content, and when they are adopting new technologies such as natural language interfaces and immersive environments.
 They then need to decide if they need to pull or not publish the content, versus seek more pragmatic approaches to address the situations.
 WCAG 3 and other resources from WAI, such as Planning and Managing Web Accessibility, have the goal to support content providers in such situations.
 However, we lack a shared understanding and common description of these situations across the different WAI groups.
 This makes some discussions less effective.
 Moreover, not all challenges can be resolved alone through technical standards and resources from WAI.
 Some challenges need to be addressed through accessibility policies that are not developed by WAI.
-For example, most accessibility policies, such as the Americans with Disabilities Act (ADA) and European Accessibility Act (EAA), include concepts around reasonable accommodation and undue burden.
-That is, we need to understand the context around the situations.
-Some of them are more technical in nature, and others are more policy related.
+For example, most accessibility policies, such as the Americans with Disabilities Act (ADA) and European Accessibility Act (EAA), include concepts around reasonable accommodation, undue burden, equivalent facilitation, and limitations on application.
+That is, we need to understand the context around the situations and that some of them are more technical in nature and can and should be addressed in WCAG and , and others are more policy related and need to be addressed by policy/regulation setters or others.
 Understanding this helps us approach the parts that fall within the scope of WAI.

 Approach and Structure

 This document provides a collection of situations where trying to make content accessible might present challenges for content providers.
 The intent is to identify common patterns across the different situations, and help form a shared understanding for them.
 This could contribute to the development of accessibility resources from WAI.
-This includes informing the development of the conformance model and provisions in WCAG 3.
+This includes but is not limited to informing the development of the conformance model and provisions in WCAG 3.
 Another potential outcome could be WAI guidance with considerations for policy makers wanting to adopt WCAG.

 Each situation in this document is illustrated with one or more brief example scenario.
 Each situation also includes a high-level outline of:

-How technical standards might contribute to addressing the situation
+Whether and how technical standards might contribute to addressing the situation [with normative content]

-How accompanying guidance might contribute to addressing the situation
+How guidance documents and tools that accompany technical standards might contribute to addressing the situation (including advice to policy setting bodies).

 How accessibility policies might contribute to addressing the situation